Ddaretrogamer/Sword-and-Shield-Ultimate-Plus/README.md

 ## Credits
 Thanks to:
 - PCL.G and Jean Stars for initial development of this hack
-- Phantonomy for translation and implimentation of new features and bug fixes
+- Phantonomy for translation and implementation of new features and bug fixes
 - KingTapir for tiles
 - hyo for the Victor sprite
 - Chronoyevsky for [WikiGen](https://github.com/AkeemAllen/WikiGen), used to generate the wiki.